rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 1. Build an uberjar and run it using Java in the container, or
 2. Load the source code and run it using Clojure in the container

 Both are valid approaches.
 I prefer the first since its only dependency is the JVM.
 We'll use the [tools.build]( https://github.com/clojure/tools.build) library to build the uberjar.
 Check out the [official guide](https://clojure.org/guides/tools_build) for more information on building Clojure programs.
-Since it's a library, to use it we can add it to our `deps.edn` file with an alias:
+Since it's a library, to use it, we can add it to our `deps.edn` file with an alias:

 {% code "deps.edn" %}
 ```clojure